vguillou/polymer-0.5-sample-webapp/README.md

 ```sh
 gulp
 ```
-Compile source are located in ./dist
+Compiled sources are located in ./dist

 ### Run
 Launch your server of choice or simply